ahwayakchih/nobbic/SetupAlpineHost.markdown

 ### Change default configuration

-Podman uses "runc" runtime by default. "crun" is supoosed to be faster and use less memory, so let's switch to it.
+Podman uses `runc` runtime by default.
+You can switch it to use `crun` instead.

 First, prepare space for user-specific configuration: